Asymptotic Properties of the Maximum Smoothed Partial Likelihood Estimator in the Change-Plane Cox Model: Introduction

 For the subgroup analysis of the survival data, several Cox-model-based approaches have been proposed to cope with the heterogeneity of covariate effects. \cite{negassa2005tree} develop a tree-structured model with the coefficients being different across the nodes of the tree. \cite{wu2016subgroup} propose a logistic-Cox mixture model where the model is a mixture of two Cox models with different regression coefficients and the mixing proportion is a logistic function of covariates.
 Meanwhile, \cite{hu2021subgroup} introduce a Cox mixture model, in which the population is split into several latent groups and members in each group share the same regression coefficients.

 In a more direct connection to the present study, several studies have provided theoretical guarantees for the inference of the change-plane Cox model.
 However, these studies have not fully established the asymptotic properties of the estimators of the model parameter. \cite{pons2003estimation} considers a special case of the change-plane Cox model where the classification is based on only one covariate.
-They propose the maximum partial likelihood estimator (MPLE) and derives its asymptotic distribution.
-However, its theoretical result cannot be readily applied to our general model that allows for multiple classification covariates. \cite{wei2018change} propose the MPLE for a general case like ours, and establish its consistency, but no research has established the rate of convergence or asymptotic distribution of the MPLE. \cite{he2018single} deal with a model similar to the change-plane Cox model and claim that there exists a sequence of local maximizers of their objective function possessing desirable asymptotic properties.
+They propose the maximum partial likelihood estimator (MPLE) and derive its asymptotic distribution.
+However, its theoretical result cannot be readily applied to our general model that allows for multiple classification covariates. \cite{wei2018change} propose the MPLE for a general case like ours, and establish its consistency; however, they do not derive the rate of convergence or asymptotic distribution of the MPLE. \cite{he2018single} deal with a model similar to the change-plane Cox model and claim that there exists a sequence of local maximizers of their objective function possessing desirable asymptotic properties.
 However, out of the possibly many candidates, they do not indicate which sequence possesses such properties.
 Particularly, it is unknown whether any sequence of the global maximizers serves as such a sequence, which often forms the main theoretical interest of the literature.
-Due to this gap, there exists no estimator whose rate of convergence or asymptotic distribution is rigorously derived for the general change-plane Cox model.
+Due to this gap, the asymptotic theory for the general change-plane Cox model is still underdeveloped.
 With regard to testing the existence of change-plane for the change-plane Cox model, \cite{kang2017subgroup} propose a sup-score test for testing the null hypothesis of no change-plane: $\gamma = 0$.